Learn how to leverage subqueries to perform complex data retrieval in SQL by embedding one query within another.

 Explanation:

 This query returns employees whose salary is above the average salary for their respective department.
-Notice how the subquery references the outer query’s department_id
+Notice how the subquery references the outer query’s department_id column.

 Best Practices for Using Subqueries